I’ve attempted a few challenges in my life. From starting my own business, family and charity adventures.

 Cliff Bar recently sent me this amazing pack…

 Clif Bar and Company started on a bike ride.
 Part way around my challenge, I wish I had a bike too!
 They make bars, block, energy gels and builders – I also received some extra goodies!
 Good food provides health, joy, and energy.
 Clif Bar use wholesome ingredients and all their food is free of hydrogenated oils and high fructose corn syrup.
 My personal favourite was the Chocolate Almond Fudge!

 I must admit, I was very nervous about this challenge.
 The last time I attempted anything of this magnitude, I ended up in hospital!
 Quickly moving on!
 We had an early (ish) start and arrived at the first mountain called Pen-y-Ghent (694 metres).
 We cracked this one really well and the pace was good.
+My TomTom sports watch was to come in handy this day as it accurately measured our distance and ensured we didn’t get lost along the way!
 Here’s Stu at the top…

 We then headed off to the second mountain called Whernside (736 metres) and the views were simply stunning…

 It was a nice walk until we hit the climb up.
 My word, that took a lot out of me!
 The sun was blasting down by this point and we reached the top of the second mountain by lunch-time.
 I could feel my right arm burning up so we applied plenty of sun tan lotion.
 The views again were unbelievable and we could see Ribblehead Viaduct.